diazwatson/merchdocs/src/catalog/product-create-bundle.md

 1. To determine the price of the bundle, do one of the following:

     * A **Dynamic Price** changes to reflect the options chosen by the customer.
-By default, Dynamic Price is set to “Yes,” and the Price field is left blank.
+By default, Dynamic Price is set to `Yes`, and the Price field is left blank.
     * To charge a fixed price for the bundle, set **Dynamic Price** to the “No.” ( ![]({{ site.baseurl }}{% link images/images/btn-switch-no.png %}){: .Inline}) position.
 Then, enter the **Price** that you want to charge for the bundle.

 1. Because the product is not yet ready to publish, set the **Enable Product** switch to the “No” ( ![]({{ site.baseurl }}{% link images/images/btn-switch-no.png %}){: .Inline} ) position.